abtion/guidelines/career/em-ladder.md

 ### Coaching and mentoring
 - [ ] Deals with performance issues and misaligned expectations and understands their role in bringing an employee back on track.
+- [ ] Assists new engineering managers in how they can better plan and support the growth of their direct reports.

 ### Management/HR
 - TBD.